Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Lease agreements

-Upload the signed term sheet or prior correspondence.
-Libra fills landlord details, tenant information, property address, and key dates.
+Point at the signed term sheet or prior correspondence.
+Libra fills landlord details, tenant information, property address and key dates.

 Contract summaries